stefanylaforest/learning-graphql/README.md

 # learning-graphql
-An overview of queries & mutations with GraphQL using node.js and express.
+An overview of query & mutation with GraphQL using node.js and express.

 Tutorial used: https://www.youtube.com/watch?v=ZQL7tL2S0oQ